 Flora for Fauna ™

-Flora for Fauna helps nonprofits and businesses in the St. Louis, Missouri area operate more sustainably and improve biodiversity on their grounds.
+We help schools, houses of worship, nonprofits, homeowners and businesses in the St. Louis, Missouri area operate more sustainably and improve biodiversity on their grounds.

 Projects